ColinKennedy/vim-auto_docstring/README.md

 The text that gets placed between an argument + its type and the tabstop that is used for its message.

+Note: This option only works for "google" style.

 AUTHOR-NOTE: Show what this looks like
+TODO: Do it

 ## Roadmap